-Having spent the majority of the last 12 months inside our homes, the itch to throw out the old and bring in some new homeware and furniture has never been stronger.
+During lockdown, having spent the majority of time inside our homes, the itch to throw out the old and bring in some new homeware and furniture was never stronger.
 But, rather than contribute to the rising ‘fast homeware’ problem, you might want to consider a ‘make do and mend’ approach instead.

-And helping customers to breathe new life into old or broken furniture is IKEA, with their new initiative of selling replacement furniture parts.
+And helping customers to breathe new life into old or broken furniture is IKEA, with their initiative of selling replacement furniture parts, which launched last year.
 So rather than throwing out that broken Billy bookcase, you can mend it and get many more years of use out of it instead, saving yourself money and saving more furniture from going into landfill.

 The home of flatpack furniture will be offering small assembly pieces such as dowels, nails, screws and bolts that suit a variety of IKEA’s bestselling ranges (including Billy, Hemnes, Poäng and Malm), with plans to offer larger replacements pieces such as armrests, cushions and wooden planks in the future.